parsaes80/Projects-demo/README.md

 2. Roulette:
         This project contains the system needed to play a game of roulette.
 The spinwheel generates a random number.
-        Based on the inputs and the spinwheel number win.vhd calculates which bets are won dn lost and new_balance.vhd calculated the new money balance.
+        Based on the inputs and the spinwheel number win.vhd calculates which bets are won and lost and new_balance.vhd calculated the new money balance.
         Also, there are register and a 7seg display for I/O. After this, you won't have to go to Vegas anymore.

 4. UART receiver and transmitter: